siunam321/CTF-Writeups/Proving-Grounds-Play/Ha-natraj/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/Ha-natraj/images/a8.png)

-Looks like we can read the `/var/log/auth.log`, which is SSH service logs!
+Looks like we can read the `/var/log/auth.log`, which is SSH service log!

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/Ha-natraj/images/a9.png)

-Since we can read SSH service logs, we can now try to inject a PHP code via `ssh`.
+Since we can read SSH service log, we can now try to inject a PHP code via `ssh`.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/Ha-natraj/images/a10.png)